 What are the “Automatic Orders” in a Connecticut Divorce?

-In Connecticut, some court orders go into effect automatically at the beginning of a divorce, legal separation, custody, or visitation action.
-These are commonly referred to as the “Automatic Orders.”
+In Connecticut, some court orders go into effect automatically at the beginning of a divorcelegal separationcustody, or visitation action.
+We commonly refer to these as the “Automatic Orders.”

 Read on for answers to the most commonly asked questions about the Automatic Orders.